 The trouble is believed to have originated when the soldiers were ordered out of a Queen street hotel at closing time— 8 o’clock— and was still fermenting three hours later.
 Military police were called in from the camps to assist the police, but the demonstrators remained out of hand.
 Complete control over the men was not gained until 2 o’clock this morning.
 Trouble began in Queen-street shortly after 8 o’clock, when soldiers were removed from the hotel.
 Fights broke out among the uniformed men.
 When other uniformed men joined in, the quarrel spread, and soon civilians gathered around the disputants, police came on the run, and hurried calls were sent out for reinforcements of both civilian and military police.
 Civilian police acted with restraint, and endeavored to calm the men, while officers who were rushed to the city in big military trucks, also added their persuasive efforts, but failed to quieten the men.
 Officers then went into consultation with the men, and hot arguments ensued, some of the men hooting their superiors, while others cheered.
 Eventually, some arrangement was apparently reached— there was no chance of any civilian getting near enough to hear the tenor of the conference— and the officer blew his whistle.
 The men forming up in marching order, and went from Queen-street to Edward-street.
 The march proceeded as far as Charlotte-street, when somebody suddenly started the cry, “About turn!”.
 It was taken up by numbers of the men, and soon swelled into a tremendous chorus.
 Almost as a solid body, the men obeyed the order, turned, and marched back into Queen street, led by a soldier who set the march tune with an accordion, which could scarcely be heard above the din of the shouts, “Roll out the barrel, we want beer!” and the cheering and hooting of the men.
 By this time, extra pickets had been rushed in from the suburban camps.
 The march proceeded into George-street, but eventually came back into Queen-street, where amazing scenes developed.

-The tone of this, and other press accounts, shows the shock of the populace against this complete breakdown of morale and discipline.
+The tone of this, and other press accounts, shows the shock of the populace to this complete breakdown of morale and discipline.
 Terms such as “unprecedented” and “sensational” fill the stories.
 If anything the papers underplayed what happened, due probably to military or self-censorship.
 Modern historical reviews such as this one give a fuller picture.
-(The last link has many interesting photos, including one showing a special dispense system to serve beer without a head, a preoccupation particular to Australia in this period it seems).
+The last link has many interesting photos, including one showing a special dispense system to serve beer without a head, a preoccupation particular to Australia in this period, it seems.

-Numerous inquiries were held and one result was A.I.F.
-(Australian Imperial Force) canteens, formerly dry, were allowed to sell beer until 9:00 p.m. while the 8:00 p.m. rule continued to apply for civilians.
-This demonstrated to the forces a degree of solidarity they had felt, not without reason, was lacking earlier.
+Numerous inquiries were held and one result was A.I.F., or Australian Imperial Force canteens, formerly dry, were allowed to sell beer until 9:00 p.m.
+The 8:00 p.m. rule continued to apply for civilians.
+This demonstrated to the forces a degree of solidarity that, not without reason, they felt was lacking earlier.

-I am careful to restrict these remarks to Queensland as the states in Australia, due to their independent history before federation, had differing laws regulating breweries and drinking even after the war started.
+I am careful to restrict these remarks to Queensland.
+The states in Australia, due to their independent history before federation, had differing laws on breweries and drinking even once the war started.

-Given the strains of any war and Western traditions, a reasonable policy on alcohol seems necessary, or that is how it was viewed then.
+Given the strains of any war, and our Western traditions, a reasonably permissive policy on alcohol seems necessary, or that is how it was viewed then.